feldmangn/bdcn/README.md

 ## [Bi-Directional Cascade Network for Perceptual Edge Detection(BDCN)](https://arxiv.org/pdf/1902.10903.pdf)

 This repo is an implementation of BCDN  in Python3 that's actually runnable out of the box on your own images.
 If you want to train your own model or go deeper in the code, consider looking into the original repo for more information.
-For this implementation an Nvidia GPU is needed.
+To run it out-of-the-box an Nvidia GPU is needed, but it can be ran on CPU (slow though)

 ![Example](https://github.com/YacobBY/bdcn/blob/master/images/ReadmeImages/ReadmeExample.jpg)